benjaminleon/pizza/README.md

 Install virtualenv
 `pip install virtualenv`

-Find our where your python 3.5+ installation is located which python3 (or which python)
+Find out where your python 3.5+ installation is located which python3 (or which python)

 `virtualenv -p /usr/local/bin/python3 pizza-venv`

-Now you can activate the virtual python environment by issuing the following command source pizza-venv/bin/activate
+Now you can activate the virtual python environment by issuing the following command `source pizza-venv/bin/activate`

 You should see parentheses at the beginning of your prompt.
 E.g:
 ```